-Other revenue mainly represents income from the recharge of costs to other abrdn Group companies.
+Other revenue mainly represents income from the recharge of costs to other abrdn Group companies plus distributions from private equity funds which are recognised when received.
 Other revenue is recognised when it is highly probable that a significant reversal will not be required.